Shang-Chi: Return

 Some time later, Shang-Chi returns from China and rejoins Tarr, Reston, and Wu.
 They battle Argus' terrorist group that aims to cause the United States to act more aggressively against all terrorists.
 Argus has Wu tortured, cutting off her hand.
 Shang-Chi and the others rescue Wu, but Shang-Chi imbibes a dose of a slow-acting poison.
 He is cured by Dr. Fu Manchu's elixir vitae.

-A later after, the Kingpin takes control of his own faction of the Si-Fan in Hong Kong and provides them cybernetics.
+His father's criminal empire split into factions: Sleeping Dragon Clan (led by Chiang Kai-Dong), Steel Lotus Group (led by Hsien Ming-Ho), Wild Tiger Mob (led by Deng Ling-Xiao) and Coiled Serpent Syndicate (led by Mao Liu-Cho).
+Kingpin takes control of his own faction of the Si-Fan in Hong Kong and provides them cybernetics.
 Shang-Chi joins forces with the X-Men and Elektra Natchios against the Kingpin's Si-Fan.

 After collaborating with British Intelligence, Fah Loh Suee was eventually placed as a director of MI-6.
 Her endeavors perpetually placed her at odds with Shang-Chi and his fellow MI-6 agents.
 Years later, she once again became involved in the criminal underworld.
-Now going by the name the Cursed Lotus, she headed a narcotics empire supplying a highly addictive drug, Wild Tiger, with the Wild Tiger mob led by Deng Ling-Xiao, acting as a front for her in Hong Kong.
-Despite the Wild Tiger mob being brought down by Shang-Chi, she eludes capture.
+Now going by the name the Cursed Lotus, she headed a narcotics empire supplying a highly addictive drug, Wild Tiger, with Deng Ling-Xiao and the Wild Tiger, acting as a front for her in Hong Kong.
+Despite the Wild Tiger Mob being brought down by Shang-Chi, she eludes capture.
 Shang-Chi never discovers his half-sister's involvement.

 Fu Manchu eventually resurfaces and employed Zaran (Zhou Man She) to retrieve a chemical from A.I.M. and later directed him to kill Shang-Chi for him.
 He sent his dacoits to aid Zaran against Shang-Chi and the Marvel Knights.
 Although they succeeded in destroying the building that Shang-Chi was in, Zaran failed to slay him.

 Later retakes control of the Si-Fan but his plot to deploy his Hellfire Weapon is thwarted once again by his son and his allies, at that time it was known as Comte de Saint Germain or Ghost.
 Shang-Chi have rejoined MI-6, against his father and his previously unknown half-brother Moving Shadow.
 The mission results in his father's Hellfire weapon being destroyed and Moving Shadow's death at Dr. Fu Manchu's hand for his failure in killing Shang-Chi.